stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 mean xs = sum xs `div` size xs
 ```

+As you can see, Idris can disambiguate between the different
+`size` functions, since `xs` is of type `List Integer`, which
+unifies only with `List a`, the argument type of `List.size`.

 ## Interface Basics

-While function overloading as described at the beginning of this tutorial
+While function overloading as described above
 works well, there are use cases, where
 this form of overloaded functions leads to a lot of code duplication.